 SDUHSD and CVMS are committed to supporting student personal health, safety, and well-being.
 If your child needs assistance, CVMS has trained professional staff members, including school counselors, school social workers, school psychologists, teachers and administrators who are available to support students during the school day.
-For more information, the SDUHSD has a Student Support & Wellness page with additional resources.
+For more information, the SDUHSD has a Student Support Services page with additional resources.
 For specific information regarding suicide prevention, please refer to the Suicide Prevention Information page on the district website.

 School Site Contact --->